Andy-Boraphet/CSS342A-2022-Spring/homeworks/work_guide.md

 ## After Due Date

 - DO NOT make new code commits after submission deadline.
-Violation will be treated as late homework and zero point will be given.
+If you do, your PR check will fail because one of the validation is about date violation.

 - Once grading is done, teacher will mark the PR as "approved" and grade will be published to Canvas.